Cúcuta: Greenery

 Cúcuta has more green zones than many cities in Colombia.
 Some consider the city an urban lung, due to its greenery and lack of pollution.
-Cucuteños, and the legion of foreigners who reconstructed the city after the 1875 earthquake, led by engineer Francisco de Paula Andrade Troconis, led to the development of greenery in the city.
+The city's greenery dates to its reconstruction after the 1875 earthquake, directed by engineer Francisco de Paula Andrade Troconis.
 The first planted trees were clemones.
 Soon they were replaced by acacias, peracos, and almond trees that adorned the parks and roadsides.
-An example of this city design is the Avenue of the Lights (based on oití, ficus, and cují), that forms a natural tunnel admired in the rest of the country and by tourists.
+An example of this city design is the Avenue of the Lights (based on oití, ficus, and cují), which forms a natural tunnel admired in the rest of the country and by tourists.

 Palm trees are common in places such as Santander Park, Great Colombian Park, the Bank of the Republic, and the Department Hall of Norte de Santander.

 Heritage sites

 Cúcuta has several important cultural sites such as the birthplace of Eduardo Cote Lamus, an influential person in the politics of Norte de Santander and the country during the first half of the twentieth century, this building was built in 1877.
 Another historical site of Cúcuta is the Casa Torre de Reloj, which served at the beginning as the Compañía Eléctrica del Norte (lit.
 'Electric Company of the North'), and later as the House of Culture in addition to office of the Department's Secretary of Culture.
 Another historic site is the Palacio de la Cúpula Chata, which is a building dating from 1919, part of the dome was shipped from New York City in June 1915.
 In 1989, part of the building was damaged by a fire, so in 1990, the project of reconstruction of the building was started based on the project of Maria Teresa Vela Viccini.